Bigghis/bigghis.github.io/_posts/2025-08-10-UNIT-TESTS.md

 For speed in development, tests are often run locally by developers.
 For **security checks** (e.g., not exposing private data), it is more appropriate to run them in the **continuous integration/continuous deployment (CI/CD) pipeline**.

- #### Limitations

-As you can see, listing all features of an AI application can be a difficult task.
-Sometimes **regex-based** unit tests can be rigid and not flexible enough due to the nature of the model's output.
-The nature of natural-language output can be hard to predict.

 #### Tips and complex aspects

 **"Look at your data" is the most important point** for writing and examining unit tests.